Chapo Trap House: Post-2020 changes

 On June 29, 2020, Reddit banned the unofficial Chapo Trap House subreddit, citing violations of Reddit's new community guidelines and the subreddit's persistent failure to moderate rule-breaking content.
-The hosts of Chapo Trap House had repudiated the subreddit as well.
+The r/The_Donald and r/Cumtown subreddits were banned as well.
+The hosts of Chapo Trap House had previously repudiated the subreddit.

 Texas started co-hosting the Bad Faith podcast with Briahna Joy Gray in September 2020.
 In May 2021, it was announced that Texas was leaving Chapo Trap House.
 The podcast's Patreon page described the parting as amicable.

 Christman suffered an unspecified medical incident in September 2023, later revealed as a stroke.
 The hosts announced that Christman would "require a significant period of recovery" and his return to the show was indeterminate.
 Later that year, Frost returned from a hosting hiatus with the release of her memoir and audiobook, Dirtbag: Essays.
 In July 2024, Wade announced that Christman's Spanish Civil War episode series, which had been interrupted by his stroke, would be written and released as a self-published book.

+In 2025, the group released Year Zero #1: A Chapo Trap House Anthology, a horror anthology comic book published by Bad Egg Publishing.
+In July 2026, the group released Chunks, a comedy anthology film.

 Hosts

 Will Menaker

 Will Menaker is one of three co-founders and regular co-hosts of Chapo Trap House.
 He has been described as the podcast's "planner" and "showrunner," often choosing the topics of discussion for each episode.
 He was raised in a self-described liberal family on the Upper West Side of New York, composed of himself and his adoptive parents: Katherine Bouton, an editor at The New York Times, and Daniel Menaker, an editor at The New Yorker and Random House.
-After graduating from Skidmore College, Menaker worked as an assistant editor at Liverwright, a W.W.
+After graduating from Skidmore College, Menaker worked as an assistant editor at Liveright, a W.W.
 Norton imprint, but left in 2016 when Chapo encountered commercial success.
 Menaker has stated that the Iraq War and endorsements of the war by Congressional Democrats were the catalyst for his turning away from being a liberal Democrat to left-wing and socialist politics.

+Menaker is in a relationship with The Intercept journalist Katherine Krueger, a frequent guest on the podcast.
+In 2019 Krueger and Menaker were sued by former Donald Trump 2016 presidential campaign spokesman Jason Miller over a Splinter News article written by Krueger regarding allegations against Miller, and Menaker calling Miller a "rat-faced baby killer" on Twitter.
+Judges in New York and Florida dismissed Miller's suits and ordered him to pay the legal fees of Gizmodo (which owns Splinter News).